By Dr. Mark Wiley

 THE MEDICATION PROBLEM

 Taking medication, both prescription or over-the counter, is good for short-term care.
+In such situations, it is best to contact an expert lawyer who deals with slip and fall injury charges in Las Vegas to help you recover your claim to cover your medical and treatment bills.
 If you’re getting a cold or can’t sleep, or have a sprained ankle, pills can help reduce the symptoms linked to those ailments.
 But that medication is not a long-term solution and does not provide corrective support – only symptomatic relief.

 THE PRACTITIONER PROBLEM

 Going to see a practitioner of any health modality (be it acupuncture, chiropractic, physical therapy, etc.) can be a good solution for acute pain.
 Practitioners can “get in there” and help adjust things in a way we, on our own or by taking medicine, cannot.
 A chiropractor can align the spine, and an acupuncturist can open energy blockages.
 A physical therapist can help strengthen weak processes.
 However, by their very nature, all hands-on healing modalities place us in a secondary (receiving) position and are therefore, on their own, not good long-term solutions to pain relief.
 Our own health and wellness and cannot be dependent on another person.